birkin/leganto_reading_list_code/instructor_check_flow/instructor_check_readme.md

 # Summary...

-(As of 2023-April-12-Wednesday)

-- course-count from original OIT file (2023-March-31-Friday): 1,4991
-    - (see file "a__OIT_course_list...")

-- course-count from initial OIT subset: 1111
-    - filtered out courses not matching season-year (2023-fall), and not having section "s01", and not having an instructor.
-    - (see output-file "b__oit_subset_01.tsv")
-    - (see summary-file "b__oit_data_01a_summary.json")

-- course-count for remaining OIT courses for which an email-address could not be found from OCRA: 1000
-    - I used OCRA to find email-addresses from the OIT Bru-ID.
-    - (see file "c__oit_data_01b.json")

----

 Older notes from summer-2023 work...

-- course-count for remaining OIT courses after Leganto check: 64
-    - one course was removed because the course was already in Leganto with the same instructor.
-    - (see file "d__oit_data_02.json")
-    - (see file "d__already_in_leganto...tsv")
 - course-count for remaining OIT courses after OCRA class_id lookup: 30
     - a "class_id" is required to do OCRA reading-list lookups.
     - I find class_ids by querying OCRA on the "department" and "number" part of the course-code (like "BIOL 1234")